How To Develop Courage By Overcoming Daily Fears

 By aligning with an ideal picture, you are better driven to develop courage.
 You flood your senses with a pleasurable dream – you in more positive and empowered state.
 That is why making a vision board helps.
 You have a visual mental picture that keeps you reminded.
 Thereafter, persevering and persisting becomes easier.

 Develop Courage Tip #7: Share About Your Fears

 Fear loses its hold over you when you become public about your secret.
 Your secret can be something about your past.
 By sharing about it, you may just discover that you are not alone (likely to be the case) and that your secret is not such a big deal after all.

 Courage blazes your path to greater authenticity.
-So you are up to the challenge, I recommend sharing some of your secrets with others.
+Hence, if you are up to the challenge, I recommend sharing some of your secrets with others.
 Maybe it is something embarrassing about you, things that you did do or things that you didn’t do that continue to make you feel bad about yourself.
-There is no faster way of getting over your social discomfort and revealing the inner core of who you really are.
+There is no faster way of getting over your social discomfort and revealing the authentic essence of who you really are.